 Leafy greens, whether salad greens or cooking greens, make the best candidates for cut-and-come-again gardens.
 Many herbs are also harvested this way too.
 By planting some cool weather greens, then following with heat lovers as the cool greens start to wane, and then finishing the season with a second sowing of the cool weather growers, you'll have an extended harvest season.

-Most of us have seen some type of amaranth in the flower garden, but it's actually an edible plant.
+You may have seen some type of amaranth in the flower garden, but it's actually an edible plant.
 Often grown for grain, its leaves have a fresh, herbal flavor.
 Remove leaves as needed; it thrives on this perpetual thinning.

 Arugula, or rocket, has a very brief growing season in some gardens, but you can make the most of it by taking just the outer leaves and letting the center continue to grow.
 This is one of those plants that will stick around longer if it never gets the chance to mature.